Get percent of year complete

 Percent of year remaining

-To calculate percent of year remaining, just adjust the formula to subtract the fractional year from 1.
-In the example, D5 contains this formula:
+To calculate the percent of year remaining instead of percent complete, you can adjust the formula to subtract the fractional year from "1".
+In the example shown, D5 contains this formula copied down: